ValeriiKlimenko/genKYandOnePion/README.md

 Pi0P_2g is Pi0P with pi0 decay, EG will generate e,p,g,g

---lambda1520=yes It works only for "KLambda" channel.
-It sets Lambda mass = 1518.8 MeV (default masss is 1115.683 MeV)

 --ebeam is Ebeam that should be >0 and less than 30GeV (Energy of the beam) (default value is 10.6 GeV)

 --q2min is Q2 min in GeV2 is more than 0.01 and less than 30 GeV2 (default value is 0.05 GeV2)